RayanWang/RtspClientParser/README.md

 ### How do I get set up? ###

 The project is implemented on Linux.
 You should build the Live555 library first for this parser.
+The application will just include the RtspParser.h directly for invoking the related APIs.